 During the application

-A reddened skin around the application area is a natural sign that the healing process has started.
+Redness around the application area is a natural sign that the healing process has started.
 The redness usually disappears after a short time.

 After the application

-Pink skin or red tissue is normal if the scab has fallen off.
-The skin over the spot is simply very thin and very well supplied with blood.
-The pink skin, however,will eventually return to the usual natural skin color.
+Pink or red skin at the treatment site is normal and means that the skin is simply very thin and very well supplied with blood, which indicates healing is happening.
+Eventually your skin will return to normal color.
 Different skin tones usually balance each other within 30-90 days.
-However, some people may need to adjust their skin tones for up to 1 year.
+However, in some cases it can take up to one year for skin tone to balance.

-If the scab has already fallen off you can put make-up on over the spot.
+Alternatively, you can apply a small band-aid to cover the scab in lieu of cosmetics.
+If the scab has already fallen off, you may resume your typical use of cosmetics.
 We also advise you to use natural cosmetics or alternatively to treat the site with Aloe Vera.